If you are over 55 or so, you likely remember the most awesome scientific achievement of mankind to date — the moon landing in July 1969.

 But then I thought, he's right.
 It wouldn't be moving, and I didn't know why it would look as if it was.
 But I also figured there was a good explanation, I just didn't know it.
 I told him I'd find out, being at one point an ace (OK, a six of clubs) reporter.

-All six NASA moon landings planted such flags, and the all look similar.
+All six NASA moon landings planted such flags, and they all look similar.
 Were all six landings conspiracies?

 Conspiracy point No. 2: There are no stars in the pictures.

 Answer: The photos were taken during "daylight" on the moon, when the sun was blasting.
-The exposure on the astronauts' cameras were too short to capture the images of the astronauts, the moon surface AND stars.
-If you go outside at night onto a porch, turn a light on then take a photo of the stars, they won't show because a quick-exposure camera won't capture them.
+The exposures on the astronauts' cameras were too short to capture the images of the astronauts, the moon surface AND stars.
+If you go outside at night onto a porch, turn a light on, then take a photo of the stars; they won't show because a quick-exposure camera won't capture them.